 Education: JD, New York University School of Law (Henry L. Boudin Fellow for Human Rights, 1996–1998); MA, International Relations, The Paul H. Nitze School of Advanced International Studies at Johns Hopkins University; AB, Political Science, Princeton University (cum laude)

-Law of War Training: Resources for Military and Civilian Leaders (U.S. Institute of Peace, 2nd enlarged and revised edition, 2012) (with Gregory P. Noone).
+Law Of War Training: Resources For Military And Civilian Leaders; U.S. Institute of Peace, 2008; 2ndenlarged and revised edition, 2013 (with G. Noone)

 "Direct Participation: Law School Clinics and International Humanitarian Law," 95 International Review of the Red Cross (forthcoming 2014).